Sexual Abuse Defense

 Between Guy and Geoff, our attorneys have over 60 years of combined experience defending clients in criminal courts.
 We have handled thousands of serious charges and hundreds of jury trials, so we understand how prosecutors approach sex cases and how juries tend to react to these accusations.
 This depth of trial work allows us to prepare every case with the courtroom in mind, even when a resolution might occur before trial.

-As a father and son team, we collaborate closely on strategy and case preparation.
+As a father-and-son team, we collaborate closely on strategy and case preparation.
 Clients benefit from two trial lawyers who review the facts together, challenge each other, and remain involved from the investigation stage through possible trial.
 That structure gives you continuity, and it means your case is never treated as a file that gets passed around.

 We also represent clients in different systems that often intersect with sexual abuse allegations.
 Our work covers state courts in the Houston area, federal courts, and military courts-martial.
 For service members or veterans, this combination is critical because one allegation can affect both civilian charges and military careers.
 Our background in military law allows us to navigate command investigations and UCMJ proceedings, along with any related civilian case.